michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Deliver my soul, O Lord, from lying lips, and from a deceitful tongue.

-3. What shall be given unto thee? or what shall be done unto thee, thou false tongue?What shall be given…: or, What shall the deceitful tongue give unto thee? or, what shall is profit thee?done: Heb. added
+3. What shall be given unto thee? or what shall be done unto thee, thou false tongue?

-4. Sharp arrows of the mighty, with coals of juniper.Sharp…: or, It is as the sharp arrows of the mighty man, with coals of juniper
+4. Sharp arrows of the mighty, with coals of juniper.

 5. Woe is me, that I sojourn in Mesech, that I dwell in the tents of Kedar!

 6. My soul hath long dwelt with him that hateth peace.

-7. I am for peace: but when I speak, they are for war.for peace: or, a man of peace
+7. I am for peace: but when I speak, they are for war.

 ## Psalms 121

-1. A Song of degrees.I will lift up mine eyes unto the hills, from whence cometh my help.I will…: or, Shall I lift up mine eyes to the hills? whence should my help come?
+1. A Song of degrees.I will lift up mine eyes unto the hills, from whence cometh my help.

 2. My help cometh from the Lord, which made heaven and earth.